Check Availability

 Edgar House

-About Chester's City Walls
+About Chester's Roman City Walls

-Originally built by the Romans when Chester was the fortress of Deva Victrix, the city walls have been rebuilt, reinforced, and walked for nearly two thousand years.
-The full circuit stretches roughly two miles and takes around 45 minutes to walk — passing the Eastgate Clock, King Charles Tower, the Water Tower, and the Roman Gardens along the way.
-Staying nearby means you can walk the walls at dawn, at dusk, or whenever the mood strikes, without the crowds.
+The full circuit takes around 45 minutes at a leisurely pace, passing the Eastgate Clock, the King Charles Tower (where Charles I watched his army defeated in 1645), the Water Tower, and the Roman Gardens along the way.
+Staying in a hotel near Chester's city walls means you can walk the ramparts at dawn, at dusk, or on a quiet winter morning — without the summer crowds.